oracle/python-oracledb/doc/src/user_guide/installation.rst

 - Cython Package: Cython is a standard Python package from PyPI.

 - The Python cryptography package.
-This will need to be installed manually before building python-oracle.
+This will need to be installed manually before building python-oracledb.
 For example install with ``pip``.

 - C Compiler: A C99 compiler is needed.